What is HODL?

 How It Works

-In practice, HODLing means buying bitcoin and moving it to secure storage — ideally a hardware wallet or other self-custody solution — with no intention of selling for years.
-HODLers typically combine this with DCA (dollar-cost averaging), adding to their position regularly regardless of price.
-The strategy requires conviction and emotional discipline: you will watch your portfolio drop 50%, 60%, even 80% and do nothing.
-That sounds easy in theory.
-In a bear market at 3 AM, it's anything but.
-The original HODL post captured this perfectly — it was written by someone who knew he'd make bad decisions if he tried to trade, so he chose the only strategy that removes emotion from the equation: do nothing and hold.
+You buy bitcoin and move it to secure storage, ideally a hardware wallet or other self-custody solution, with no plan to sell for years.
+Most HODLers also DCA (dollar-cost average), adding to their position on a regular schedule regardless of price.
+The hard part is emotional.
+You will watch your portfolio drop 50%, 60%, even 80% and do nothing.
+At 3 AM during a bear market, that takes real discipline.
+GameKyuubi's original post got at this honestly: he knew he would make bad trades if he tried, so he chose the one strategy that takes emotion out of the picture.
+Buy and hold.